 These grants are catalytic, one-time investments to existing and emerging partnerships and coalitions to develop or strengthen organizational relationships and collaboration.
 Groups may self-define the nature of their partnerships (e.g., ethnicity, geography, service area, issue, etc.).
 Grant dollars will support planning, coordination, staff time, facilitation and other costs associated with building partnerships.

-The Partnership Mobilization grant proposals are accepted on a rolling basis and reviewed quarterly (at the end of February, May, August and December) and to reduce the equity gap in building partnerships and relationships.
+The Partnership Mobilization grant proposals are accepted and reviewed on a rolling basis to reduce the equity gap in building partnerships and relationships.

 A significant need among nonprofit organizations working to amplify underrepresented voices in policy and systems change is resources to establish strategic partnerships with other organizations and institutions.
 Authentic and effective partnerships allow groups to leverage limited resources and build collective power.